 - You are supporting local business.
 Whenever you support a local business, your community gets stronger as a result.

-- The rates are often better than large-scale financial lending institutions.
+- The interest rates are often better than large-scale financial lending institutions.

 - You’ll get better customer service via LendKey and whatever lender you choose to go with.